aaknitt/incident_builder/README.md

 ## Known Issues
 * Incidents that span more than one date (across midnight) are currently not supported.
 Workaround is to create a different Audacity project file for the portion of the incident on each of the two days.
-* Audacity .au file format is not fully understood.
-Preview data (what Audacity shows visually) in the .au file header doesn't seem to be correct yet.
-Need to dig into the Audacity source code to fully understand and correct this.